 - Cannabis detox at home is not advisable and may result in relapse due to exposure to triggers

-The Recovery Village at Palm Beach specializes in the treatment of substance abuse disorders and co-occurring mental disorders.
+The Recovery Village Palm Beach at Baptist Health specializes in the treatment of substance abuse disorders and co-occurring mental disorders.
 Treatment for substance abuse disorders is tailored to the needs of each individual and is provided by clinical and medical staff with expertise in the treatment of such conditions.
-If you or someone you know suffers from marijuana addiction, contact The Recovery Village at Palm Beach to begin your path to recovery.
+If you or someone you know suffers from marijuana addiction, contact The Recovery Village Palm Beach at Baptist Health to begin your path to recovery.

 Oleson, Erik B., and Joseph F. Cheer.
 “A brain on cannabinoids: the role of dopamine release in reward seeking.”
 Cold Spring Harbor Perspectives In medicine.
 August 2012.
 Accessed July 18, 2019.